AlexandreZanata/yt-downloader-desktop-FINEL/README.md

 ---

-Enjoy downloading your favorite videos and audio from YouTube!
+Enjoy downloading your favorite videos and audio from YouTube, Instagram, Facebook, and Twitter (X)!